A new wave of wearable devices aims to help keep you calm and focused in times of stress. How? By running an electrical current through your brain.

 In essence, this is what Thync was made to do.
 By stimulating your cranial nerves with different types of electrical current, Thync attempts to either suppress or enhance your fight-or-flight response.
 This should result in either a sense of calm or a feeling of intense focus.

 Tyler also published a study supporting Thync’s effects.
-While the methodology is essentially sound, it’s worth noting that the study was published in an online journal that doesn’t require peer review.
+While the methodology is essentially sound, it’s worth noting that the study was published in an online journal that doesn’t require peer review and is no longer available.

 So, does Thync actually work or not?
 Well, the definitive answer is: Maybe.
 Different people experience different sensations when wearing the device, from an intense feeling of calm to nothing at all.
 The brain is incredibly complex, and it’s hard to tell for sure whether these sensations are real or simply the placebo effect in action.
 What is certain is that even if Thync works, we don’t know for sure how it works.